-With the ignition switch or ENGINE START/STOP button in the ON position, select 'Driver Assistance $\rightarrow$ Forward Safety' from the 'User Settings (LCD display) or Setup $\rightarrow$ Vehicle (Infotainment System screen)' menu to set whether to use each function.
+With the engine on, select 'Driver Assistance $\rightarrow$ Forward Safety' from the Settings menu to set whether to use each function.

-If 'Active Assist' is selected, Forward Collision-Avoidance Assist will warn the driver with a warning message, an audible warning depending on the collision risk levels.
-Braking assist will be applied depending on the collision risk.

-- · If 'Warning Only' is selected, Forward Collision-Avoidance Assist will warn the driver with a warning message, an audible warning depending on the collision risk levels.
-Braking will not be assisted.
-The driver must apply the brake pedal if necessary. - · If 'Off' is selected, Forward Collision-Avoidance Assist will be off.
-The warning light will illuminate on the cluster.
+- If 'Active Assist' is selected, Forward Collision-Avoidance Assist warns the driver with a warning message and an audible warning depending on the collision risk levels.
+Braking assist is applied depending on the collision risk levels. - If 'Warning Only' is selected, Forward Collision-Avoidance Assist warns the driver with a warning message and an audible warning depending on the collision risk levels.
+Braking is not assisted.
+The driver must apply the brake pedal if necessary. - If 'Off' is selected, Forward Collision-Avoidance Assist turns off.
+The warning light illuminates on the cluster.

-The driver can monitor Forward Collision-Avoidance Assist On/Off status from the settings menu.
-If the warning light remains on when Forward Collision-Avoidance Assist is on, have the vehicle inspected by an authorized Kia dealer.
+The driver can monitor Forward Collision-Avoidance Assist On/Off status from the Settings menu.
+If the settings warning light remains on when Forward Collision-Avoidance Assist is on, have the vehicle inspected by an authorized HYUNDAI dealer.